 Dr. Lauren Grillot grew up in Fort Loramie, Ohio.
-After graduating from Fort Loramie High School she went on to complete her undergraduate degree with a major in biology from Ohio Northern University were she was also a member of the indoor and outdoor track team.
+After graduating from Fort Loramie High School she went on to complete her undergraduate degree with a major in biology from Ohio Northern University where she was also a member of the indoor and outdoor track team.
 She graduated from The Ohio State College of Optometry in 2010 with a dual OD/MS degree.
 After graduation she joined a private practice in Troy, Ohio for several years before joining Primary EyeCare Associates in 2015.

 Dr. Grillot completed her Fellowship with the American Academy of Optometry in 2014.
 She is a member of the American Optometric Association, Ohio Optometric Association, American Academy of Optometry, Optometric Extension Program.
-Her primary interest include working with children with amblyopia (lazy eye), strabismus and children who have vision problems that interfere with their ability to read and learn, but welcomes patients of all ages.
+Her primary interests include working with children with amblyopia (lazy eye), strabismus and children who have vision problems that interfere with their ability to read and learn, but welcomes patients of all ages.

 Dr. Grillot lives in Fort Loramie with her high school sweetheart Ryan and they have three children and a crazy Labrador.
 She is a member of St. Michael Catholic Church and enjoys running 5K races, crocheting, gardening and canning.

 Dr. Eilerman was born and raised in Minster.
 She completed her undergraduate studies at Miami University in Oxford, Ohio.
 After graduating from Miami in 2010, Dr. Eilerman joined Teach For America and taught seventh grade science in Bridgeport, Connecticut for two years.
 She returned to Ohio to attend The Ohio State University College of Optometry in 2012.
 Dr. Eilerman earned both her Doctorate of Optometry (OD) and Masters in Vision Science (MS) upon graduation from The Ohio State University College of Optometry in 2016.

 Dr. Eilerman provides comprehensive eye care to patients of all ages.
 She has a special interest in specialty contact lenses called scleral contacts that are for patients with keratoconus and other corneal irregularities.
 Her other interests include general contact lens care and ocular disease.
 She is a member of the American Optometric Association and Ohio Optometric Association.
-Dr. Eilerman is also currently working on earning her Fellowship with the American Academy of Optometry (FAAO).
+Dr. Eilerman also completed her Fellowship with the American Academy of Optometry (FAAO) in 2019.